hphelion/documentation/community/community.install.virtual.md

 		ssh 192.0.2.1

-2. Set the following environment variables:
+2. Set the following environment variablehp_ced_installer.shs:

 	`OVERCLOUD_NTP_SERVER` - Use this variable to set the IP address of an NTP server accessible on the public interface for overcloud hosts.